priceloop/conventions/README.md

 ## License

 - For private repos, no License necessary
-- For public repos, we should use [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html)
+- For public repos, we should use [MIT License](https://opensource.org/licenses/MIT)